Death Of A Former Iranian President May Shape The Race For The Next One

 "You know, I have my doubts about it," he says.
 "I've never felt that Rouhani is as big a player as some of the previous generation."

-At stake is Rouhani's — and Rafsanjani's — belief that Iran's best hope for the future lies in outreach to the world and better relations with other countries, not the inward-looking self reliance often preached by Iran's hardliners, including Iran's supreme leader, Ali Khamenei.
+At stake is Rouhani's — and Rafsanjani's — belief that Iran's best hope for the future lies in outreach to the world and better relations with other countries, not the inward-looking self-reliance often preached by Iran's hardliners, including Iran's supreme leader, Ali Khamenei.

 Rafsanjani's legacy